The True Cost of Tipping: What It Really Adds to Your Budget

 Coffee shops, takeout counters, and even self-checkout machines are asking for tips.
-Is this just how things work now, or are businesses pushing the limits?
-The pressure is real, and those extra dollars add up fast.
+The rise of digital tipping prompts has made it harder to know what’s fair, and those extra dollars add up quickly.

 Table of Contents